MUECKE446/ActionLoggerPackage/README.md

 The use of Action Logger class in your project is very simple:

-Drag the file ActionLoggerComplete.swift file from Finder directly in Xcode project. in AppDelegate.swift immediately after the imports, insert the following:
+Drag the file ActionLogger/ActionLogger.swift file from Finder directly in Xcode project. in AppDelegate.swift immediately after the imports, insert the following:

 ```